InterNetX/php-domainrobot-sdk/README.md

 The basic difference is that the asynchronous requests will provide you with less guidance than the synchronous requests.

-A synchronous requests will return an Object as described in the official swagger documentation, whereas an asynchronous request will give you a DomainRobotResult Object which will only return the response as a plain array.
+A synchronous requests will return an Object as described in the official swagger documentation, whereas an asynchronous request will give you a DomainrobotResult Object which will only return the response as a plain array.
 You will then have to handle the data on your own.

 Both methods provide certain advantages in certain situations.

-Be aware that synchronous request will give you access to the return status code and the plain array result through *DomainRobot::getLastDomainRobotResult()*
+Be aware that synchronous request will give you access to the return status code and the plain array result through *Domainrobot::getLastDomainrobotResult()*

 Please refer to the examples below for more details.